mrezabayat/iamsorush/content/posts/pybind11-openmp/index.md

 imageAnchor: "bottom" # Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 tags: ["C++", "Python"]
 categories: "C++"
-summary: "I want to use pybind11 to compile an OpenMP parallel code and load and run it in Python.
+summary: "I want to use pybind11 to compile an OpenMP parallel code.
+Then, I load the created module in Python and run it.
 The code is in C++. "
 ---

 ## Goal